 English, French, History, Math, Calculus, Linear Algebra, Science, Chemistry, Biology, Reading, Writing, Homework, Elementary, Middle School, Secondary, CEGEP, Grade 12, Organization

 Élissa Hotte is an undergraduate student at Université de Montréal in microbiology and immunology.
 Throughout her studies, she completed various scientific research projects, including the Hydro-Quebec Science fair, where she won bronze for college level at the 2019 Montreal regional final.
 In 2016, she earned the Bronze ‘Lieutenant-governor du Québec’ prize for academic engagement and volunteering. Élissa has followed a science curriculum since high-school, which included enriched math and science, physics and chemistry as well as a science pre-university college diploma.
-In addition to her own academics, she has been tutoring for 4 years and is truly passionate about helping others learn.
+In addition to her own academics, Élissa was an intern in the summer of 2021 at the pragmatic health ethics research unit at the IRCM in Montreal, where she currently also works as a research assistant.
+She has also been tutoring for 6 years and is truly passionate about helping others learn.
 Her approach is one that goes above and beyond curriculum content and focuses on study methods, problem solving strategies and stress management.
 She believes that every student has some kind of difficulty that needs to be overcome in order to achieve their dreams, but that, ultimately, everyone can achieve them with a little help.

-Economics, Finance, Entrepreneurship, Middle School, Secondary, CEGEP, Grade 12, Organization, Time Management, Personal Finance
+English, Math, Science, Economics, Finance, Homework, Middle School, Secondary, CEGEP, Grade 12, Organization, Time Management, Interview Prep, Personal Finance

 French, Science, Chemistry, Biology, Middle School, Secondary, Grade 12, Learning Disabilities, Organization